georgi1141/Static-Personal-Website/README.md

-This is a Static website that I have built for a local bussiness in Bulgaria.
+I have developed a static website for a local business in Bulgaria.
+To create this website, I utilized a free template provided by HTML5UP and tailored it to align with the specific needs and preferences of the client.
+In addition to customizing the design and content, I integrated a contact form with enhanced functionality.
+This form now facilitates the submission of user data via POST requests to Formspree, allowing seamless forwarding of inquiries and messages to the client's designated email address.

-I have used free template and have modified it to be responsive and to meet the costumer's requirements.
+Furthermore, I successfully deployed the website to a custom domain, ensuring that it is easily accessible online.
+This comprehensive approach to web development has enabled our client to establish a professional and user-friendly online presence, connecting them with potential customers and enhancing their digital outreach.